Filled 2d contours of a 3d surface

 An ordered factor that represents bin ranges.

-Same as level
+Same as

-, but automatically uses scale_fill_discretised()
+, but automatically usesscale_fill_discretised()

 Lower and upper bin boundaries for each band, as well the mid point between the boundaries.